ThePieBaker90/On-The-Rim/Items/Ammunition/Shells/Dragon's Breath.md

 - **Effect:**
 	- 1 dice worth of damage becomes fire damage rather than piercing damage.
 	- 1 fire damage dealt to target upon a missed shot
+	- Target must succeed a DC 15 Dexterity saving throw or gain the [[On Fire!]] condition for 1 turn.
 - **Cost:**
 	- 1 credit for 5